publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch23/schIII/m__us_usc_t19_s3733.md

         (1) __Structure__

-            Each fund initiated under subsection (a) of this section should be structured as a partnership managed by professional private sector fund managers and monitored on a continuing basis by the Corporation.
+            Each fund initiated under subsection (a) should be structured as a partnership managed by professional private sector fund managers and monitored on a continuing basis by the Corporation.

         (2) __Capitalization__